LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 handle converting that array into the desired format.

 Since primary files usually return structured data, it is generally required to return the value using a ``return`` statement.
-However, primary files which simply need to return string data can do so without a return statement --- the auto-collected value generated by executing that file will be returned.
+However, primary files that simply need to return string data can do so without a return statement --- the auto-collected value generated by executing that file will be returned.